-A fine copy of Seligmann's edition of Catesby's Map of Carolina, Florida, and the Bahama Islands, in fine old color,
+A very nice example of Seligmann's edition of Catesby's Map of Carolina, Florida, and the Bahama Islands, in fine old color,

 Catesby's map depicts the Southeastern United States as far west as the Mississippi River and is colored to show the British Colonies in red, French possessions in green and the regions controlled by Spain in yellow.
 Catesby drew on several important maps for the content, including the manuscript of Captain John Barnwell (1722) that incorporates several details not found on earlier printed maps.
 He also used Popple's great 20-sheet map as seen by the river configuration in Georgia and the dotted trail connecting Fort Argyle to Combahee River.